5 Essential Techniques for Better Project Management

 Tracking time is an essential part of every project management.
 There are many benefits to doing it correctly.
-First, this is one of the ways in which you can measure the progress of your team.
-You can easily improve efficiency this way, by focusing on the tasks that are slow – or improve the project as a whole where you see ample time for work.
+First, this is one of how you can measure the progress of your team.
+Second, you can easily improve efficiency this way by focusing on the tasks that are slow – or improve the project as a whole where you see ample time for work.

 Luckily, this is not hard to do.
-Nowadays, there are many useful tools that can help you track time as things happen.
+Nowadays, many useful tools can help you track time as things happen.
 Nifty, for example, lets you both communicate with your team and follow them along as they do each task or reach milestones.
-It also helps create Gantt charts and Kanban boards, which again help with organizing your team’s timeline and workflow.
+It also helps create Gantt charts and Kanban boards, which again help organize your team’s timeline and workflow.

-One of the best techniques for better project management these days is to use a good tool.
-There is so much software on the internet that can sometimes be hard to choose from – but getting the right one will be essential to boosting your project management.
+One of the best techniques for better management these days is to use a good tool.
+Unfortunately, there is so much software on the internet that can sometimes be hard to choose from – but getting the right one will be essential to boosting your project management.
 Nifty, a savvy Wunderlist alternative – as we mentioned – is one of these tools.

 With it, you can automatize a lot of project management tasks.
 Your clients can, for example, get an insight into the project on a deeper level, so you can skip on giving them overviews and reports.
-You can easily create milestones and track your team’s progress, but also talk to them and get an immediate response.
+You can easily create milestones and track your team’s progress and talk to them and get an immediate response.
 This speed is what makes a good project manager great!

 Budgeting is another important aspect of project management

 The final technique you need to use for better project management might seem obvious – but it is still beneficial.
-If you want to correctly lead a project, then you need how to manage your resources.
+If you want to lead a project correctly, then you need how to manage your resources.
 This is a lifeline of your project – once you run out of funds, you cannot do the project.

 Experts recommend you access the budget at least once per week.
 This way, you will have a good understanding of what is happening to your resources and how you are spending them.
-Because you are keeping them on track, you can adjust your later budget if you notice you have already gone overboard that week.
+In addition, you can adjust your later budget if you are keeping them on track if you notice you have already gone overboard that week.
 This way, you are using your budgeting skills for better project management – and the stakeholders will be more than happy with that!